Eigenvalue ratios of nonnegatively curved graphs: Ratios of higher order Cheeger constants and multi-way expanders

 Hence, when $d_G<\infty$, $\inf_m\mathfrak{h}_k(G_m)>0$ implies $\inf_m\mathfrak{h}_2(G_m)>0$.
 This completes the proof. \end{proof}

 Abelian Cayley graphs lie in the intersection of the class of vertex transitive graphs and the class of graphs satisfying $CD(0,\infty)$.
-It is well known that there are no expanders in the class of abelian Cayley graphs (see Alon-Roichman \cite{AR94}).
-Moreover, Friedman-Murty-Tillich \cite{FMT06} proved an explicit upper estimate for $\lambda_2$ which implies this fact.
-Therefore, we also obtain the following explicit upper estimate for $\lambda_k$ implying the nonexistence of sequences of multi-way expanders in this class.
+It is well known that there are no expanders in the class of abelian Cayley graphs (see Alon and Roichman \cite{AR94}).
+Moreover, Friedman, Murty and Tillich \cite{FMT06} proved an explicit upper estimate for $\lambda_2$ which implies this fact.
+Therefore, we also obtain the following explicit upper estimate for $\lambda_k$ implying the nonexistence of sequences of multi-way expanders in this class of abelian Cayley graphs.